BabylonJSX/IndexedDB-Backend/README.md

 ##Notes
 * The database will be completely deleted and recreated every time the page is loaded.
 * The mesh serialization will not reconstruct a mesh.
 Storing the normals, uvs, colors etc' is not yet available.
 This feature is coming soon.
+* This won't work in Safari!
+So far WebGL is also not fully supported, so that shouldn't be a major problem.

 ##Suggestions?